journey-js/journey/README.md

 		if (isFormDirty) {

-			// By returning a rejected promise, Journey won't continue with the navigation.
-This is one way we can force users to save their forms ;-) return Promise.reject("Product view  contains unsaved data.
+			// By returning a rejected promise, Journey won't continue with the
+            // navigation.
+This is one way we can force users to save their forms ;-) return Promise.reject(
+                "Product view  contains unsaved data.
 Please save data before continuing.");
 		}

 		// otherwise we return and continue with the next handler